jronallo/iiif-workshop/workshop/presentation/image-service.md

 http://iiif.io/api/presentation/2.1/#service

+Up to this point we have only annotated a static image onto our canvas.
+We also want to make it clear that this particular image has an image service behind it that will enable access of other versions of the image resource.

-Since we do have a IIIF image service for our image, we can add that `service` to the `resource`:
+Since we do have a IIIF image service for our image, we can add that `service` to the `resource`.

 In this case the `@context` is necessary since the properties come from the IIIF Image API rather than from the Presentation API.
+This image service is a new context where the the property names get defined by a separate specification.

 The `@id` is the same as the `@id` we would use within the `info.json` for the image.
-Remember that this URL redirects and resolves to the `info.json`.
+Remember that this URL usually redirects and resolves to the `info.json`.

-Our resource with embedded service will look like this:
+Our resource with an embedded image service will look like this:

 ```json
 {